alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/sects/2021-05-03-what-is-the-meaning-of-bidah.md

 group13: true
 publisher: alsalafiyyah.manhaj@gmail.com
 source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17522-1
-summary: What is the meaning of Bid'ah?
+summary: "What is the meaning of Bid'ah?
 We want you to define this term clearly.
-Indeed, there are some people who say that everything that was not practiced during the lifetime of the Prophet (peace be upon him) and his Sahabah (Companions of the Prophet) is a Bid'ah.
+Indeed, there are some people who say that everything that was not practiced during the lifetime of the Prophet (peace be upon him) and his Sahabah (Companions of the Prophet) is a Bid'ah."
 tags:
 - alifta
 title: What is the meaning of Bid'ah?
 translation: false
-category: [sects]
+category: [sects, bidah]
 ---

 ### Question: